 Interest is what the bank pays you for trusting them to keep your money.
 It should be the least of your priority if you’re planning to only save a few thousand in your savings account.

-A competitive interest rate, or one that can keep up with the inflation, will only be of value to you if you have millions in cash deposits.
-If this is the case, look for a bank that offers all the features already mentioned plus a high-interest savings account.
+A competitive interest rate, or one that can keep up with inflation, will only be of value to you if you have millions in cash deposits.
+If this is the case, look for a bank that offers all the features already mentioned, plus a high-interest savings account.

-Banks with multiple customer service channels speaks volumes about their commitment to please their clients.
+Banks with multiple customer service channels speak volumes about their commitment to pleasing their clients.

-Banks of this magnitude have a wide range of products and services as well as numerous awards under their belts.
+Banks of this magnitude have many products, services, and awards under their belts.
 But none of these matters if they fail to serve individual clients well.

-As with any popular bank serving millions of customers, both may show occasional issues in efficiency.
+Like any famous bank serving millions of customers, both may show occasional inefficiency issues.

 Long queues at their branches can look like a line to a blockbuster movie, especially during peak hours.
-Their customer hotlines, meanwhile, are plagued with inconsistency in terms of how they resolve customer complaints.
+Meanwhile, their customer hotlines are plagued with inconsistency in how they resolve customer complaints.

-Despite all the shared flaws, we still consider the Bank of the Philippine Islands (BPI) as the best bank to open a savings account.
-Founded in 1851 and known as the oldest bank in the country as well as Southeast Asia, BPI currently has over 800 branches and 3,000 ATMs and cash deposit machines nationwide.
+Despite all the shared flaws, we still consider the Bank of the Philippine Islands (BPI) the best bank to open a savings account.
+Founded in 1851 and known as the oldest bank in the country and Southeast Asia, BPI currently has 869 branches and over 2,000 ATMs and cash deposit machines nationwide4.

-Although BPI has fewer branches than BDO, the former enables its clients to book an appointment online, enabling them to bypass the long queues at the physical branch.
+Although BPI has fewer branches than BDO, the former enables its clients to book an appointment online, bypassing the long queues at the physical branch.

-Even without using the convenience of online appointment, you can still visit the branch to deposit money, get your queue number, and comfortably sit in a chair while waiting for your turn.
+Even without using the convenience of online appointments, you can still visit the branch, get your queue number, and comfortably sit in a chair while waiting for your turn to make a transaction.

 BDO, by contrast, provides neither queue numbers nor chairs.
 Transactions are also slower since BDO doesn’t have an automatic queuing system like BPI’s that would have enabled them to pull up the client’s account in advance.

-Fortunately, both banks now have cash deposit machines in every branch that allow you to conveniently deposit money without lining up to talk to a teller.
-For anyone planning to open a savings account to regularly deposit money, both BDO and BPI are great choices by virtue of their cash deposit machines alone.
+Fortunately, both banks now have cash deposit machines in every branch, allowing you to conveniently deposit money without lining up to talk to a teller.
+For anyone planning to open a savings account to deposit money regularly, BDO and BPI are excellent choices for their cash deposit machines alone.

-Now let’s get down to the nitty-gritty: While BDO has more branches nationwide (with those located inside SM malls open even on weekends), its unreasonable fees are a major turn-off.
+Now let’s get down to the nitty-gritty: While BDO has more branches nationwide (with those inside SM malls open even on weekends), its unreasonable fees are a significant turn-off.

 There is a processing fee for literally every transaction you make with BDO.

 Transferring from a foreign bank?
-You’ll get charged at least $10 regardless of the amount you transfer.
+You’ll get charged at least $10 regardless of your transfer amount.
 Withdrawing money over the counter?
 Expect a withdrawal fee.
 Receiving money from other banks?
 Of course, there’s a fee.

-But here comes the worst part: BDO seems to treat its branches separately so when you deposit or withdraw money in a branch other than the branch where you opened your account (i.e., account holding branch), you’ll be slapped with fees for the said transaction.
+But here comes the worst part: BDO treats its branches separately, so when you deposit or withdraw money in a branch other than the branch where you opened your account (i.e., account holding branch), you’ll be slapped with fees for the said transaction.

-BPI, on the other hand, is significantly less greedy.
+BPI, on the other hand, has significantly fewer fees for everything.

-For instance, you can withdraw money over the counter at other branches without getting slapped with a fee.
-Interbranch deposits are likewise free of charge.
 They also have a Transfer to Anyone feature if you want to securely transfer money online to unenrolled BPI accounts.
+Moreover, it’s now easier to enroll a BPI account through the BPI app.

 However, as mentioned in the previous section, interest rates aren’t the best way to gauge the performance of a savings bank.
 If anything, even the highest interest rate can only give you coffee money every year unless you have millions in cash to put in the bank.